Raaghavi-2007/Ex.No.3/README.md

 ### Output:
 I'd be happy to help track your order.
 Please provide your order number, and I'll check its current status.

+Advantage: Simple and quick to use.
+Limitation: The response may be less structured or detailed.

 ### 2. Tabular Format Prompting:
 Tabular Format Prompting instructs the AI to organize information in a table.
 This is useful when customers have different types of problems and the chatbot needs to provide systematic responses.